 To the extent that the Superintendent elects to utilize the curriculum of Florida Virtual School or other such providers, the teacher must comply, at a minimum, with the expectations of such provider.
+Teachers will be informed that the requirements of the provider may differ from the requirements of this contract.
 Teachers assigned to deliver the curriculum supplied by such provider, understand that their role is to facilitate, monitor and support student progress.
 They are not required to create the content.